Jayashree-Uday-Patil/ShoppingSite/README.md

 # ShoppingSite
-this is my first project on GitHub
+It is my first website - Shopping website.